Fantasy-AMAP/fantasy-talking/README.md

 ## Code

-Ours model and code is comming soon.
+Ours model and code is coming soon.

 ## Citation
 ```